external-mirrors/phoenix/README.md

 Xphoenix is a new X server, written from scratch (not a fork of Xorg server) in Zig.
 This X server is designed to be a modern alternative to the Xorg server.

 ## Current state
-Xphoenix can render simple applications that do EGL graphics (fully hardware accelerated) nested in an existing X server, it's not ready to be used yet.
+Xphoenix is not ready to be used yet.
+At the moment it can render simple applications that do EGL graphics (fully hardware accelerated) nested in an existing X server.
 Running Xphoenix nested will be the only supported mode until Xphoenix has progressed more and can run real-world applications.

 ## Goals